BassantAbdElraouf/BassantAbdElraouf/README.md

 ###

 <p align="left">My name is bassant abdelraouf and I'm a Software Engineer with 4 years of experience, including 2 years specializing as an Odoo Developer.
 Skilled in Python development, machine learning, and customizing Odoo modules to meet specific business  needs.
-Built innovative solutions such as Arabic Sign Language Recognition systems and smart ML models.
-Known for effective teamwork, solving complex problems, and delivering clean, efficient code.
-Seeking a challenging opportunity to grow as an Odoo expert and contribute to impactful real-world projects.</p>
+Built innovative solutions such as Arabic Sign Language Recognition systems and smart ML models.</p>

 ###